tmich1997/SQL-Weekly-Challenge/Case Study #1 - Danny's Diner/README.md

 | A           | sushi        |
 | B           | sushi        |

-**8. What is the total items and amount spent for each member before they became a member??**
+**8. What is the total items and amount spent for each member before they became a member?**

 ````sql
 SELECT